 The wln. object represents the Wi-Fi interface of your device.
 It is through this object that you find available Wi-Fi networks and select the one to associate with.
-You can also create an ad-hoc network of your own and have other stations connect to it.
+You can also create a network of your own and have other Wi-Fi stations connect to it.

-The wln. object is not responsible for actual data communications over the Wi-Fi — this is the job of the sock. object.
+The wln. object is not responsible for data communications over the Wi-Fi interface — this is the job of the sock. object.

-In the task it performs, the wln. object is similar to the net object, which controls another interface — the Ethernet.
-In comparison, the wln. object is much more complex.
+In the job it performs, the wln. object is similar to the net object, which controls the Ethernet interface of your device.
+In comparison, the wln. object is quite a bit more complex.

-•Scan for available networks and obtain their parameters such as name, channel, mode, etc. "Hidden networks" (those that do not broadcast their SSID) can also be found.
+•Scan for available networks and obtain their parameters such as name, channel, mode, etc. "Hidden networks" (those that do not broadcast their SSID) can also be discovered.

 •Monitor received signal strength.

 •Detect power-downs and malfunctions of the Wi-Fi module.